-Epson QB1000: High-End 4K HDR Laser Projector for Home Theater Enthusiasts
+Epson QB1000: A High-End 4K HDR Laser Projector for Home Theater Fans

-The Epson QB1000 is a premium 4K HDR-compatible laser projector priced at $7,999.
-Part of Epson’s new Q Series, it targets home theater enthusiasts who prioritize deep black levels and high contrast.
-The “B” in its name stands for Black, highlighting its emphasis on superior black performance.
+The Epson QB1000 is a premium 4K HDR laser projector priced at $7,999.
+It’s part of Epson’s new Q Series and is made for home theater lovers who want deep blacks and high contrast.
+The “B” stands for Black, highlighting its focus on great black levels.

-It delivers 3300 lumens of brightness and a dynamic contrast ratio of over 5,000,000:1, thanks to Epson’s UltraBlack™ technology, which enhances native contrast for richer, more realistic images.
+It offers 3,300 lumens of brightness and a huge dynamic contrast ratio of over 5,000,000:1 thanks to Epson’s UltraBlack™ technology.
+This means richer, more lifelike images with better dark scenes.

 Higher brightness

 The QB1000 supports HDR10, HDR10+, and HLG formats.
-Its new Epson ZX processor enables dynamic HDR tone mapping, adjusting the contrast and laser output in real time for better HDR visuals.
+Its new ZX processor adjusts HDR dynamically for better visuals.
+It also has two HDMI 2.1 ports that support 4K at 120fps, great for gaming.

 Key Specs